clausmullie/open-zaak/GOVERNANCE.md

 If more than one technical steering team member disagrees with a decision of the technical steering team they may appeal to the core group who will make the ultimate ruling.

-Ideally, no one company or organization will employ a simple majority of the technical steering team.

-## Decision making process

-The default decision making process is lazy-consensus.
-This means that any decision is considered supported by the team making it as long as no one objects.
-Silence on any consensus decision is implicit agreement and equivalent to explicit agreement.
-Explicit agreement may be stated at will.

-When a consensus cannot be found a team member can call for a majority vote on a decision.
-Every team member has 1 vote.

-Many of the day-to-day project maintenance tasks can be done by a lazy consensus model.
-But the following items must be called to vote:

-* Adding a team member (simple majority)
-* Removing a team member (super majority)
-* Changing the governance rules (this document) (super majority)
-* Licensing and intellectual property changes (including new logos, wordmarks) (simple majority)
-* Adding, archiving, or removing subprojects (simple majority)

 ## Code of Conduct